sjrubel10/product-announcer/README.txt

 /**
  * Features:
  * - Automatic email notifications for new product creations.
- * - Customizable email templates to match your brand's style.
  * - Easy-to-use settings for personalized notifications.
  * - Enhance user engagement and retention.
+ * - Customizable email templates to match your brand's style.
+ * - Customizable email templates to suit audience preferences.
+ * - User-friendly settings for easy configuration.
+ * - Enhances user engagement and keeps users informed.
  * - SEO-friendly implementation for better visibility.
  * - Seamless integration with the WordPress dashboard.
  */